Acre War: Treaty of Petrópolis

-In 1867 the "Treaty of Peace and Friendship", or Ayacucho Bolivia Treaty, had yielded 164,242 square kilometers of area which were annexed by Brazil to the then-province and present state of Amazonas.
+In 1867, the "Treaty of Peace and Friendship", or the Ayacucho Bolivia Treaty, had yielded 164,242 square kilometers of area, which Brazil annexed to the then-province and present state of Amazonas.
 The Treaty of Petrópolis is a peace treaty signed between Bolivia and Brazil in the Brazilian city of Petrópolis on November 17, 1903.
-Bolivia yielded an approximate area of 191,000 square kilometers, which mainly correspond to the current state of Acre, Brazil.
+Bolivia yielded an approximate area of 191,000 square kilometers, which mainly corresponds to the current state of Acre, Brazil.